 Switching is easier than most expect.
 Here’s a simple checklist to guide the process:

-1. Review your current contract: Look for the end date, your current rate type, and any early termination fees.
+- Review your current contract: Look for the contract length and end date, your current electricity plan rate type, and any early termination fees.

-2. Compare new energy plans: Search with your zip code to look for fixed-rate or variable-rate options in your area, considering pricing, contract terms, and energy sources like renewable energy.
+- Compare new energy plans: Search by your zip code to find fixed-rate or variable-rate options in your area, considering pricing, contract terms, and energy sources like green energy and renewable energy.

-4. Your new supplier handles the switch: They’ll coordinate with your utility to start your new service without any action needed from you.
+- Your new supplier handles the switch: They’ll coordinate with your utility to start your new service without any action needed from you.
+To find a trustworthy supplier with good customer reviews, work with Utilities Now to find a supplier you can count on.

 Tip: If your contract isn’t up yet, check whether it’s the best time to switch.
 See our guide on how to switch and maximize savings, which includes information on how to time your switch.